 Every company exists to turn out a profit someday.
 Even those startups that can avoid doing so today.
 That just how capitalism works worldwide, and there's no escape from that reality.
 To have a profit, you should earn more than you spend - that sounds simple, but it isn't.

 Internet era and it's powerful web analytics created a phenomenon where everybody is looking at the ROI (Return of Investment) of their businesses.
-That makes sense: you can now understand how much you earn for each dollar you spend on a different marketing channel and adjust accordingly to improve ROI: spending more on what brings better results and less on what drains your coffers.
+That makes sense: you can now understand how much you earn for each dollar you spend on a different marketing channel and adjust accordingly to improve ROI on marketing campaigns: spending more on what brings better results and less on what drains your coffers.

 Let's understand how you can understand and improve the ROI of your company, becoming more profitable in the long run.